wkumari/draft-vandergaast-edns-client-subnet/README.md

    document only defines the format for FAMILY 1 (IP version 4) and 2 (IP version 6), which are as follows:

-   o  SOURCE NETMASK, unsigned octet representing the length of the
+   o  SOURCE PREFIX-LENGTH, unsigned octet specifying how many of the
-      netmask pertaining to the query.
+      leftmost contiguous bits of the address comprise the query prefix.
       In replies, it mirrors the same value as in the requests.
-It can be set to 0 to disable client- based lookups, in which case the ADDRESS field MUST be absent.
+It can be set to 0 to disable client-based lookups, in which case the ADDRESS field MUST be absent.

-   o  SCOPE NETMASK, unsigned octet representing the length of the
+   o  SCOPE PREFIX-LENGTH, unsigned octet specifying how many of the
-      netmask pertaining to the reply.
+      leftmost contiguous bits of the address comprise the reply prefix.
       In requests, it SHOULD be set to the longest cacheable length supported by the Intermediate Nameserver.
-For backwards compatibiilty with draft versions of this specification, in requests it MAY be set to 0 to have the Authoritative Nameserver treat the longest cacheable length as the SOURCE NETMASK length.
+For backwards compatibiilty with draft versions of this specification, in requests it MAY be set to 0 to have the Authoritative Nameserver treat the longest cacheable length as the SOURCE PREFIX-LENGTH length.
 In responses, this field is set by the Authoritative Nameserver to indicate the coverage of the response.
-      It might or might not match SOURCE NETMASK; it could be shorter or longer.
+It might or